top of page

 For nature lovers, the Rif Mountains offer an unforgettable hiking experience, whether you're an avid hiker or a casual wanderer.
 Though overshadowed by the more famous Atlas range, these peaks rising above the Mediterranean Sea boast some of North Africa's top hiking trails.

-Adventurous travellers can embark on the popular two-day trek to Talassemtane National Park, a spectacular natural destination offering magnificent views.
+Adventurous travellers can embark on a two-day trek to Talassemtane National Park, a spectacular natural destination offering magnificent views.
 In three to four hours, you can scale the highest peak in the Rif Mountains, Jebel Tidirhine, or spend a day trekking to the rocky summit of Tissouka.

 Top tours in Chefchaouen